 CacheFS-specific options have been added to the conventional mount command and /etc/fstab file and are described in this section.
 For the complete description of these commands and files, refer to "/etc/fstab Mount Process" on page 20.
-The cfsadmin and mount and umount Options for CacheFS
+The cfsadmin and cfsstat commands are new with CacheFS (see the cfsadmin(1M) and cfsstat(1M) man pages).